Contact Us

 Why do you charge for your dogs?

-We believe that when an applicant actively participates in the effort to raise the small fraction ($3,500) of the total value of their new partner ($20-25,000), they are really building a support system of friends, family, co-workers, donors, church and other civic organizations that can have your back as a healthy, successful, happy service dog team for many, many years!
+Finally, when an applicant actively participates in the effort to fundraise to cover the cost of the client fee, they are really building a support system of friends, family, coworkers, donors, church, and other civic organizations that can have their back as a healthy, happy, and successful service dog team for many years!

 What types of service dogs do you train?